In the UK, restraining orders can only be issued during criminal proceedings. In order to get a restraining order against someone, you must:

-Restraining orders are most commonly imposed in the context of domestic violence, to protect victims from abusive partners.
+Restraining orders are commonly imposed in domestic violence situations, to protect victims from abusive partners.

-- someone you are or have been in an intimate relationship with;
+- someone you are or have been in an intimate relationship with

-- a family member; or
+- a family member, or

-- someone you’re living or have lived with.
+- someone you’re living or have lived with